 Online browsers, linked open data, open access data, federated data - the museum field is being bombarded with opportunities to get our collections information out there, but is our data ready for the big time?
-This class will walk through the process of planning a collections data management project, focusing on data availability, usability, consistency, and integrity.
+This class will walk through the elements of a collections data management project plan, focusing on data availability, usability, consistency, and integrity.

-Following along with an example project designed to prepare data for contribution to a shared online resource, attendees will learn the elements of sequencing a data management project, from initial problem identification through data gathering, profiling, and cleaning, on to a shareable output.
+Following along with an example project, attendees will learn how to sequence a data management project, from initial problem identification through data gathering, profiling, and cleaning, on to a shareable output.

 By the end of this class, students will be able to: